OWASP/www-project-developer-guide/draft/04-foundations/05-top-ten.md

 #### A08:2021 Software and Data Integrity Failures

 Software and data integrity failures relate to code and infrastructure that does not protect against integrity violations.
-This is a wide ranging category that describes supply chain attacks, compromised auto-update and use of untrusted components for example.
+This is a wide ranging category that describes [supply chain attacks][cschain], compromised auto-update and use of untrusted components for example.
 [A07 Software and Data Integrity Failures][a08] was a new category introduced in 2021 so there is little information available from the [Cheat Sheets][a08cs],